pinetechnician/jammming/README.md

-# Getting Started with Create React App
+# Jammming Playlist App with Spotify API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installation

-In the project directory, you can run:
+To install this project, follow these steps:

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. run `npm start` to start the development server.

 ### `npm start`